Zsigmond Kornfeld: Life

 Kornfeld helped put the Hungarian state on a sound basis, introduce the gold standard, secure gold reserves, and issue bonds.
 One company he helped found was the Hungarian River and Ocean Navigation Company, which controlled traffic on the Danube in Hungary until at least 1941.
 In 1902, Emperor Franz Joseph I appointed him to the House of Magnates.
 In 1909, the Emperor made him a member of the Hungarian nobility with the title of baron.
 A patron and collector of the arts, he purchased the Franklin Company, Hungary's main publishing house, and placed emphasis on genuine quality.
 In 1914, his maritime company named a steamship after him, although it was renamed Turán in 1914.

 A practicing Jew, Kornfeld was vice-president of the Neologs and an active philanthropist.
 On the eve of the Russo-Japanese War, he negotiated a sizable loan for the Russian Empire on behalf of Austria-Hungary only to refuse a decoration the Russians offered him.
-He informed the Russian ambassador that while he conducted the negotiations as a banker at the request of his government, he wouldn't accept a mark of favor from a country that persecuted and massacred Jews as Russia did during the 1903 pogroms..
+He informed the Russian ambassador that while he conducted the negotiations as a banker at the request of his government, he wouldn't accept a mark of favor from a country that persecuted and massacred Jews as Russia did during the 1903 pogroms.
 He also refused any remuneration for his role in the transaction.
 In 1893, he became deputy president of the Budapest kehillah.
-He also supported the National Israelite Teacher’s Union and built a synagogue on his estate in what later became Slovakia.
+He also supported the National Israelite Teachers' Union and built a synagogue on his estate in what later became Slovakia.

 In 1879, Kornfeld married Betty Frankfurter (1858–1938) in Vienna.
 Their children were Gyorgy (1880–1901), Maria (1881–1939), Moric (1882–1967), Pal (1884–1958), and Ferenic (1897–1945).
 Pal succeeded his father as director of the Hungarian General Credit Bank, Moric was director of the machine factory and shipyard company Danubias, and Maria was married to the director of the Royal River and Ocean Ship Company Knight V. Domony.

 Kornfeld died in Budapest on 24 March 1909.
 Hungarian Prime Minister Sándor Wekerle attended the funeral.
 Chief Cantor Professor Lazarus led the funeral service at the Bourse, with Chief Rabbi of Budapest Dr. Samuel Kohn, the vice-president of the Bourse, and a director of the Hungarian Credit Union Bank delivering eulogies.